 The Power of a Story – Part I

-In this edition of the newsletter, we’re going to begin a journey into the world of storytelling.
+Let’s begin a journey into the world of storytelling!
 Fundraising revolves around the telling of stories that stir emotional responses in people, which then causes them to act.
 That action being the offer of a donation, of course.
 Storytelling is a very powerful tool and using if effectively can take your fundraising to new heights.

 As humans, we are wired to notice and pay attention to stories.
 Our brains are always looking for patterns, meaning, and emotional connection, and stories provide all those things.
 They help us make sense of our own experiences and those of others.
 They also inspire empathy and motivate engagement, and in the right hands, a story can be a true call to action.